Category:

 Film Career

-During his time on "SNL," Farley had become a huge movie star.
-His film debut was when he played a security guard in "Wayne's World."
-In 1993, he played Ronnie the Mechanic in "Coneheads" and had an uncredited role as a bus driver in the Adam Sandler driven "Billy Madison."
-Around this time he also appeared in the music video for the Red Hot Chili Peppers single "Soul to Squeeze", which was a song featured on the "Coneheads" soundtrack.
+During his time on "SNL," Farley became a huge movie star.
+His film debut came when he played a security guard in 1992's "Wayne's World."
+In 1993, he played Ronnie the Mechanic in "Coneheads" and had an uncredited role as a bus driver in Adam Sandler's "Billy Madison."
+Around this time, he also appeared in the music video for the Red Hot Chili Peppers single "Soul to Squeeze," which was a song featured on the "Coneheads" soundtrack.
 Farley appeared in "Airheads" in 1994.
-In his first two major films, "Tommy Boy" and "Black Sheep," Farley starred with "SNL" colleague and close friend David Spade.
+In his first two major films, "Tommy Boy" and "Black Sheep," Chris starred with "SNL" colleague and close friend David Spade.
 The films were a huge success at the domestic box office, earning around $32 million each, and gained a large cult following on home video.

-The success of the two films cemented Farley's stance as a bankable star and he was given the starring role of "Beverly Hills Ninja" in 1996.
-Farley expressed dissatisfaction with "Black Sheep", an attempt by the studio to recapture the chemistry in "Tommy Boy."
-As a result, on the night of the premiere of "Black Sheep," Farley relapsed from his previous recovery from drug and alcohol addition, therefore requiring further rehab before he could start work on "Beverly Hills Ninja."
-The film was released in 1997 and Farley was nominated for an MTV Movie Award for Best Comedic Performance for his role.
+The success of the two films cemented Farley's stance as a bankable star, and he was given the starring role in "Beverly Hills Ninja" in 1996.
+Chris expressed dissatisfaction with "Black Sheep," an attempt by the studio to recapture the chemistry in "Tommy Boy."
+As a result, on the night of the premiere of "Black Sheep," Farley relapsed from his previous recovery from drug and alcohol addiction, therefore requiring further rehab before he could start work on "Beverly Hills Ninja."
+The film was released in 1997, and Farley was nominated for an MTV Movie Award for Best Comedic Performance for his role.
 He completed two more films before his December 1997 death: "Almost Heroes" and "Dirty Work," released in the summer of 1998.

 Chris Farley (Photo by Steve Granitz Archive 1/WireImage)